Skip to content Skip to navigation

 Fading wildflowers?
 Disappearances and declines

-The Jasper Ridge Biological Preserve Oakmead Herbarium (JROH) conserves specimens of over 1,000 plant and lichen taxa.
+The Jasper Ridge Biological Preserve Oakmead Herbarium (JROH) conserves specimens of over 1,000 plants and lichens.
 The earliest vouchers date from the 1860s and were originally part of Volney Rattan's herbarium.
 Over the intervening 150 years numerous workers have cumulatively recorded 900 different vascular plants, 76 bryophytes, and 122 lichens.
 Since 2000, the herbarium group has accessioned nearly 1,000 specimens.
 There are, however, other and perhaps more significant measures of the richness of the Preserve's flora: Locally Rare and Uncommon plants.

 Vascular plants in the herbarium represent over 10% of the terminal taxa (species, subspecies, varieties) native or naturalized in California, 440 genera in 103 families.* Specimen records are in the Consortium of California Herbaria